elegantalchemist/literaryclock/quote to image/README.md

 If you only want to generate x images (say, for testing how a font or a quote looks), you can pass a number as an argument to the script — `python3 quote_to_image.py 5` will only process the first 5 lines in the csv file (excluding the header).

 [^1]: Python is preinstalled on virtually every Linux distribution and MacOS, in which case you only need to install Pillow.

+## Using PHP
+The older setup for this section was the PHP file enclosed here.
+Same thing - you need to fonts and the csv file in the same folder and just run the PHP file.
+But be warned you need to activate Imagick and GP extensions and double check font locations, csv file name inside the PHP file etc. The PHP file also needs the /images/nometadata or whatever folders created for it as it doesn't have permission to do it by itself.